gjbex/Fortran-MOOC/docs/file_io.md

 files.
 However, Fortran can also read and write binary files.

-It also has two more access modes for I/O, direct and stream, which each have their specific use cases, although it could be argued that for new development stream I/O would probably be the best choice.
+It also has two more access modes for I/O, direct and stream, which each have their specific use cases.

-Finally, you will also learn about eh `inquire` intrinsic procedure that can be used to obtain information on files.
+Finally, you will also learn about eh `inquire`statement that can be used to obtain information on files.

 ## Formatted versus unformatted I/O